sundongwei/sundongwei.github.io/_pages/about.md

 🔥News
 ------
+-
-- 2020.04 Active contours driven by Gaussian function and adaptive-scale local correntropy-based K-means clustering for fast image segmentation is accepted by Signal Processing.
+- **2020.04:** Active contours driven by Gaussian function and adaptive-scale local correntropy-based K-means clustering for fast image segmentation is accepted by **Signal Processing**.

 📖Educations
 ------